Employers' Withholding (280-RICR-20-55-10)

 D. Convenience Withholding

-1. An employer may withhold Rhode Island's personal income tax at the request of the employee even though the employee's wages are not subject to Federal income tax withholding.
+1. An employer may withhold Rhode Island personal income tax at the request of the employee even though the employee's wages are not subject to Federal income tax withholding.

-2. Additionally, employers in other states may wish to withhold Rhode Island income taxes from wages of their Rhode Island employees as a convenience to those employees.
+2. Additionally, employers in other states may wish to withhold Rhode Island personal income tax from wages of their Rhode Island employees as a convenience to those employees.

-3. Additional information regarding convenience withholding may be requested from the Division.
+3. Additional information regarding convenience withholding may be requested from the Division of Taxation.

 10.7 Computation of Withholding

-A. An employer shall withhold using the current Rhode Island withholding rate which is set by the Tax Administrator and apply it to the employee's Federal taxable income.
+A. An employer shall withhold using the current Rhode Island withholding rate which is set by the Tax Administrator and apply it to the employee's wages for each payroll period.